Philosophy Underlying and Policies Governing the Publications of

 The past chairperson of the Editing-Managing Board shall serve as chairperson of the Journal of Agricultural Education Outstanding Article Committee.

-- The editor shall annually select the 15 best articles from the present volume of the journal and submit them to the past chair of the Board as candidates for outstanding article for the volume.
+- The editor shall annually select approximately 10 to 15 best articles from the present volume of the journal and submit them to the past chair of the Board as candidates for outstanding article for the volume.
 The editor shall consider reviewer evaluations when determining the quality of manuscripts.
 For example, ratings of accept or accept with minor revisions are used as the first sort.
-The past chair will then convene a committee of three AAAE members, one from each region, to select the outstanding journal article for that volume.
+The past chair will then convene a committee of three AAAE members (e.g., AAAE Fellows), one from each region, to select the outstanding journal article for that volume.
 Committee members evaluate the articles using a rubric and z-scores are computed by the past chair of the Editing-Managing Committee.

 - The committee will select the outstanding article, a first runner-up, and a second runner-up.
 Award recipients will be recognized during the annual meeting of AAAE.
 An engraved plaque shall be awarded to the author(s) of the outstanding article, and framed certificates to the first and second runners-up.
 The Outstanding Article Committee Chairperson shall be responsible for arranging for the engraved plaque(s) and framed certificates, and have them available for presentation at the annual AAAE meeting.